 Arterial oxygen tension (pao2) may be normal or may reveal hypoxia and respiratory alkalosis.
-Carbon dioxide retention is rare; if present indicates the end-stage disease, and there may also be evidence of airflow obstruction due to small airway dysfunction.
-Nevertheless, it is important to note that asbestosis is a diagnosis of exclusion, and it is clinically relevant to differentiate asbestosis from idiopathic pulmonary fibrosis because both essentially have many similar presenting symptoms.
+Carbon dioxide retention is rare; if present indicates the end-stage disease, there may also be airflow obstruction due to small airway dysfunction.
+Nevertheless, it is important to note that asbestosis is a diagnosis of exclusion.
+It is clinically relevant to differentiate asbestosis from idiopathic pulmonary fibrosis (IPF) because both essentially have many similar presenting symptoms.
 Both asbestosis and IPF are characterized by progressive interstitial pulmonary fibrosis, with a restrictive lung disease picture in PFT.
-There are orally subtle differences between the two radiographically and histologically.
-It is important to differentiate between the two because there are distinctly targeted therapies available, although not that effective.
+There are subtle differences between the two radiographically and histologically.
+It is important to differentiate between the two because distinctly targeted therapies are available, although not that effective.

-It shows interstitial fibrosis.
+Chest radiograph shows diffuse reticulonodular infiltrates at the lung bases causing shaggy heart borders.
 High-resolution computed tomography (HRCT) is often diagnostic of asbestosis.
-HRCT shows ground-glass opacities, along with diffuse interstitial fibrosis in asbestosis whereas, in idiopathic pulmonary fibrosis, there is evidence of patches of opacities.
-Pleural thickening and calcified pleural plaques in tomography is the hallmark of the disease.
+HRCT shows ground-glass opacities, along with diffuse interstitial fibrosis in asbestosis, whereas, in idiopathic pulmonary fibrosis, there is evidence of patches of opacities.
+Pleural thickening and calcified pleural plaques in tomography are the hallmarks of the disease.
 Asbestosis mimics idiopathic pulmonary fibrosis radiographically, especially in CT.
-An important distinguishing point is that asbestosis begins more centrally and dissipates peripherally following a centrifugal pattern.
+The important distinguishing point is that asbestosis begins more centrally and dissipates peripherally following a centrifugal pattern.
 In contrast, idiopathic pulmonary fibrosis begins peripherally, especially at the bases, and progresses centrally and upwards as the disease progresses.
 At least theoretically, IPF follows a centripetal pattern.
 Differentiating asbestosis and idiopathic pulmonary fibrosis (IPF) on CT can be challenging, and histopathology can be conclusive.

 It shows interstitial fibrosis with characteristically peribronchial fibrosis.
-The distribution of fibrosis in asbestos disease is from the center to periphery, i.e., centrifugally.
-The microscopic view of asbestosis shows distinct Asbestos bodies coated with iron-containing proteinaceous material and diffuse pulmonary interstitial fibrosis, but in contrast, idiopathic pulmonary fibrosis (IPF) displays patchy interstitial fibrosis.
-The profuse proliferation of fibroblasts, i.e., fibroblastic foci and subsistence of both early and late proliferative lesions (temporal heterogeneity), are well defined in IPF and rare or absent in asbestosis.
+The distribution of fibrosis in asbestosis is from the center to the periphery, i.e., centrifugally.
+The microscopic view of asbestosis shows distinct asbestos bodies coated with iron-containing proteinaceous material and diffuse pulmonary interstitial fibrosis.
+Still, in contrast, idiopathic pulmonary fibrosis (IPF) displays patchy interstitial fibrosis.
+The profuse proliferation of fibroblasts, i.e., fibroblastic foci and subsistence of early and late proliferative lesions (temporal heterogeneity), is well defined in IPF and rare or absent in asbestosis.

 Bronchoalveolar lavage has a limited role.
 Samples can be taken from suspected patients for cellular analysis of asbestos bodies count, inflammatory cells like macrophages, neutrophils, eosinophils, and dust particles.
 Asbestos body formation is more common in amphibole fibers, while chrysotile fibers have a shorter half-life and have fewer chances of asbestos body formation.
 So the absence of asbestos bodies in chrysotile asbestosis leads to a false-negative result.

 Asbestosis has no specific treatment, so supportive care is the only available option.
 Therefore, prevention is the best management.
-Monitoring of the occupational environment and minimizing asbestos exposure has a significant role in asbestosis control.
+Monitoring the occupational environment and minimizing asbestos exposure have a significant role in asbestosis control.

-The goal of corticosteroid therapy is to suppress the acute and chronic inflammatory process, thereby further reducing lung damage, but the success rate is low.
+The goal of corticosteroid therapy is to suppress the acute and chronic inflammatory process, thereby reducing lung damage, but the success rate is low.
 Steroids suppress the release of reactive species and mediators in the ongoing inflammatory process.
 Because of the lack of placebo-controlled trials, there is no direct evidence of the benefits of steroids in improving the survival of life.
 The proper dose and length of therapy of steroids are not known.
-High dose corticosteroid and other immunosuppressive drugs such as azathioprine have some roles in reducing exacerbation of acute asbestosis.
+High-dose corticosteroids and other immunosuppressive drugs such as azathioprine have some roles in reducing exacerbation of acute asbestosis.
 The starting dose of prednisolone is usually considered 0.5 to 1 mg per kg in a once-daily oral dose for 4 to 12 weeks.
 The patient is monitored and reevaluated.
-The dose is tapered to 0.25 to 0.5 mg/kg for further 4 to 12 weeks if the patient is stable and improving.
+The dose is tapered to 0.25 to 0.5 mg/kg for a further 4 to 12 weeks if the patient is stable and improving.
 But some studies show that the use of agents like cyclophosphamide accelerates the fibrotic process, so its use is limited.
-If the condition is not improving and the patient is unstable, then either other drugs are added, or steroid is withdrawn.
+If the condition is not improving and the patient is unstable, then either other drugs are added or steroid is withdrawn.
 Colchicine is found to be a mild antifibrotic agent.
-Antibiotics therapy should be prompt for superimposed respiratory infections as well as immunization against pneumococcus and Haemophilus influenza.
+Antibiotics therapy should be prompt for superimposed respiratory infections as well as immunization against pneumococcal pneumonia and influenza.

-Patients with hypoxemia (Pao2< 55 mmHg) at rest or with exertion should be supplemented with oxygen.
-Pulmonary rehabilitation and management of cor pulmonale have shown to improve the quality of life as the disease progresses.
+Patients with hypoxemia (Pao2 less than 55 mmHg) at rest or on exertion should be supplemented with oxygen.
+Pulmonary rehabilitation and management of cor pulmonale have been shown to improve the quality of life as the disease progresses.

-Differentials of asbestosis include the diseases involving interstitium of lung parenchyma such as idiopathic pulmonary fibrosis, interstitial pneumonitis, rheumatoid arthritis, hypersensitive pneumonitis, pleuropulmonary fibroelastosis, drug-induced pneumonitis, combined pulmonary fibrosis, and emphysema.
+Differentials of asbestosis include the diseases involving the interstitium of lungs such as idiopathic pulmonary fibrosis, interstitial pneumonitis, rheumatoid arthritis, hypersensitive pneumonitis, pleuropulmonary fibroelastosis, drug-induced pneumonitis, combined pulmonary fibrosis, and emphysema.
 Diagnosis of asbestosis requires the exclusion of these differentials.